mrstegeman/bin-scripts/README.md

 * dir\_walk.pl
     * Perl script that recursively walks 2 or more directories, scanning for differences in file metadata.
     * `./dir_walk.pl dir1 dir2 [dir3 dir4 .. dirN]`
+* dispswitch.sh
+    * Bash script to switch HDMI display on and off.
 * find\_etc\_orphans.sh
     * Find files in `/etc` that are not own by any package (ArchLinux only).
 * get\_ip.pl